jmacdotorg/sweat/README.md

 # SYNOPSIS

-Run through a no-frills seven-minute workout:
+Run through a seven-minute workout while your computer reads trivia from Wikipedia, reports on the weather, and tells dumb jokes:

     sweat

+Run through a seven-minute workout, but without any of that other stuff:

+    sweat --no-entertainment

-Run through a seven-minute workout, with semi-randomized drills:
+Run through a seven-minute workout with semi-randomized drills:

     sweat --shuffle